 Join us in coastal heritage surveys of your local area

 Each year we plan walks along changing coastlines around Scotland to update coastal heritage records.
-We welcome volunteers joining in the surveys.
+We warmly welcome volunteers joining in the surveys.
 They are very enjoyable ways of discovering the hidden history of your coast and sharing your knowledge of it with others.
-The results of the surveys are submitted to Scotland’s regional and national historic environment databases.
+The results feed into Scotland’s regional and national historic environment records.

-We are planning surveys in Harris, Kintyre and Stronsay in 2024.
+We are looking at planning surveys in parts of the Dornoch Firth in Highland and parts of Shetland next year.
 If you are local to these areas and would like to be kept informed, please email Joanna jh105@st-andrews.ac.uk.

 What’s involved?